SysKitTeam/docs-point/docs/governance-and-automation/restrictions.md

 In Syskit Point, you can restrict access to content by doing the following:
 * On the Sites Overview screen, **select a workspace (1)**
 * **Click the Edit Restrictions button (2)** on the right side
-* The Edit Restrictions dialog opens where you can:
+* The Edit Restrictions dialog opens, where you can:
   * **Turn the toggle on to Restrict access to content (3)** - this limits access to workspace files and folders
     * To allow access to users in security groups or Microsoft 365 groups, **click the checkbox (4)** and enter the name of the groups
   * **Turn the toggle on to Restrict content discoverability (5)** - this hides the workspace and its content from search and browsing results